 - Note – reduced surface area will reduce adhesion to skin, so you may need to secure cut electrodes by taping or wrapping to improve skin contact

 Takeaways, Additional Resources & Reminders

-- See our Suggested Electrode Placement database for reference
+- Reference our Suggested Electrode Placement database

 - When in doubt, think of where you are trying to see activity spatially